Applying for a postal vote

 What happens next?

-When there is an election/referendum, your ballot paper will be sent to you in the post.
-If your postal vote does not arrive by the fourth working day before the election/referendum please contact us for a replacement.
-The Returning Officer can only issue replacements up to 5pm on the day of the election/referendum.
+After your application to vote by post has been processed, your ballot paper will be sent to you in the post between 19 April and 25 April.
+If your postal vote does not arrive by 29 April please contact us for a replacement.
+The Returning Officer can only issue replacements up to 5pm on Thursday 6 May.

 Completing and returning your postal vote

 When you receive your postal vote please read the instructions carefully.
-Your postal vote includes your ballot paper and a postal voting statement.
-You should complete your ballot paper in secret and fill in your postal voting statement with your date of birth and signature.
+Your postal vote includes your ballot papers and a postal voting statement.
+You should complete your ballot papers in secret and fill in your postal voting statement with your date of birth and signature.
 Make sure you return your postal vote as quickly as possible so that it arrives by polling day, otherwise it will not be counted.
-If you're too late to post your vote back, you can hand it in to the Returning Officer, Guildhall, Bath, BA1 5AW or take it to your local polling station by no later than 10pm on the day of the election/referendum.
+If you're too late to post your vote back, you can hand it in to the Returning Officer, Guildhall, Bath, BA1 5AW or take it to your local polling station by no later than 10pm on Thursday 6 May.

 If you lose your postal vote or make a mistake

 Please contact us immediately if you lose or spoil your ballot paper.
-You can get a replacement up to 5pm on the day of the election/referendum.
+You can get a replacement up to 5pm on Thursday 6 May.
 If you spoil your ballot paper you must return the ballot paper and the rest of the postal pack that was sent to you.
 If you are collecting a replacement in person you must show a valid form of identification.